 - Decca Records - Recordings made between 1934 and 1974.
 An adaptation of The Decca Labels: A Discography, compiled by Michael Ruppli (Westport, Conn.: Greenwood Press, 1996).

 - Zonophone Records - An adaptation of The American Zonophone Discography: Volume I, Ten- and Twelve-Inch Popular Series (1904–1912), compiled by William R. Bryant, edited and with an introduction by Allan Sutton (Denver, Co.: Mainspring Press, 2012) and The American Zonophone Discography: Volume II, Seven-, Nine-, and First Ten-Inch Series (General Catalog, 1900–1905), compiled by William R. Bryant, edited and with an introduction by Allan Sutton (unpublished).

 - Brunswick Records - An adaptation of Brunswick Records: A Discography of Recordings, 1916-1931, compiled by Ross Laird (Westport, Conn.: Greenwood Press, 1999).

 - Leeds & Catlin Records - An adaptation of Leeds & Catlin Records, compiled by William R. Bryant, edited and annotated by Allan Sutton (Denver, Co.: Mainspring Press, 2015).

 The ADP is also a partner with the Library of Congress National Jukebox project and provides most of the cataloging data used in the Jukebox.
-As a result of this partnership, 10,000 recordings made by Victor between 1900 and 1925 can be streamed online, as well as more than 20,000 other masters digitized by the University of California Santa Barbara.
+As a result of this partnership, over 10,000 recordings made by Victor and Columbia between 1900 and 1925 can be streamed online, as well as more than 40,000 other masters digitized by the University of California Santa Barbara.